Do I Belong?

 Stories are a good way to relate to others and provide perspective on the issue that pure facts cannot always do.
 There are no winners or losers, just taking in the stories all while immersing yourself in the feel and touch of tangible stories through play and meaningful engagement.

-Instead of simply generating conversations about the Asian American stereotype, I was given the idea to force empathy with my users.
+Instead of simply generating conversations about the Asian American stereotype, I was given the feedback to force empathy with my users.
 Depending on the environment you are in, your level of empathy can be influenced if the situation is moving.

 Instead of forcing empathy out of someone (it's like forcing someone to like something), I would want to create moments in the game where people are able to recognize empathy that causes them to be more responsible with how they think about stereotypes.
 I also want to be able to make the practice of empathy more apparent and have that be a central part of the game itself.